 We value the contributions that all of our children make to life in school.
 Our pupil leadership team is made up of pupils from year 6, with designated roles, who support in making decisions about things in school and in ensuring our school is a safe and happy place for children to learn.
 They provide a child's voice to the school leadership team about how things are within school.
-We currently have reading ambassadors, a pupil well-being committee, eco representatives and sports leaders within our year 6 cohort, as well as year 6 undertaking prefect roles throughout lunch time.
+We currently have reading ambassadors, well being champions, eco warriors and sports leaders within our year 6 cohort, as well as year 6 undertaking prefect roles throughout lunch time.

 Our year 5 children all act as Guardian Angels for our new EYFS children.
 Within the first week of our EYFS children starting school they are introduced to their Guardian Angels, who send them home with a special letter of introduction, meet the children at the start of the day during their early days of starting school, support the children at lunch time and act as a 'guardian and guide' whilst children settle into new life at school.

-The eco committee meet 4 times per half term and support in making our school eco friendly and in making our school grounds pleasant for all.
+The eco committee meet half termly and support in making our school eco friendly and in making our school grounds pleasant for all.
 Children from EYFS to year 6 are able to join the eco committee and support this important work of our school.